 While this is definitely a treat, and not low in calories, they are nutritious calories: coconut oil has a plethora of health benefits, cocoa powder is rich in antioxidants, and maple syrup is a natural, unrefined sweetener.
+Toppings such as nuts, seeds and dried fruit add even more nourishment.
 No worries about artificial junk making its way into your Valentine’s gift!

 - 2/3 cup virgin coconut oil

 - 2/3 cup unsweetened cocoa powder

 - 1/3 cup pure maple syrup (see notes for keto option)